Dementia Linked to Gum Disease

-A groundbreaking study from the United Kingdom has irrefutably connected gingivitis and oral health to cognitive decline.
+Other research has also linked gum disease to cognitive issues.
+For example, a study from the United Kingdom connected gingivitis and oral health to cognitive decline.
 The study’s findings are backed up by a multitude of research supporting the mechanisms.

 Researchers from the Institute of Psychiatry at London’s King’s College followed over 1,050 adults for five years while tracking their oral health, as part of the Health, Aging and Body Composition (Health ABC) Study.